code-specialist/pypi-poetry-publish/README.md

 - Automatically publish your package to PyPI when you create a new release on GitHub
 - Publish to the public PyPI, the TestPyPI, or a custom PyPI server
 - Runs on private GitHub Actions runners
-- Support for private PyPI repository dependencies
+- Support for private PyPI repository dependencies via `ADDTIONAL`
 - Configurable **Python version**, **Poetry**, and **Poetry Core version**
 - Configurable branch e.g. `main`, `master`, `beta`, etc.